 - a.
-How should the adjunct record his or her time? - Should the descriptions include confidential information? - Should itemized bills be submitted only to the court and under seal? - What time block should be used?
+How should the neutral record his or her time? - Should the descriptions include confidential information? - Should itemized bills be submitted only to the court and under seal? - What time block should be used?
 (1/10 hour segments?) - b.
-To what extent may the adjunct charge for staff salaries and expenses? - c.
-May the adjunct charge an "overhead" rate in addition to actual expenses? - d.
+To what extent may the neutral charge for staff salaries and expenses?
+How and when should disclosure be made of such charges? - c.
+May the neutral charge an "overhead" rate in addition to actual expenses?
+How and when should disclosure be made of such charges?

+d.
 What will the process be for constructing and obtaining court approval of budgets and invoices?

-10.Other Work
+☐ 10.
+Other Work

 - a.
-May the adjunct accept other work, or is this appointment considered to be "full-time" work? - b.
-May the adjunct work on another case with or against an overlapping party?
+May the neutral accept other work, or is this appointment considered to be "full-time" work? - b.
+May the neutral work on another case with or against an overlapping party?
 After disclosure and consent?